BlueBrain/eFEL/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

 Please include a summary of the change.
-By default the change will increment the patch version, to increment major or minor changes add #major or #minor to the PR description.
+By default the change will increment the patch version.
+To increment major or minor changes add #major or #minor to the PR description.

 ## Checklist: